starfishmod/WPAPI-SwaggerGenerator/README.md

 # WPAPI-SwaggerGenerator
 Generate a swagger file for your Wordpress, based on the plugins installed.

-Download the zip file and install using the plugins installed
+Download the zip file and install using the plugins install upload.

 Go to http://yourwordpresssite.example.com/index.php/apigenerate/swagger to get a JSON swagger file.